chaosim/Talk/README.md

 An interesting consequence of this is that the period is freed up.
 So Talk goes ahead and repurposes it as the statement terminator.

-Just what we needed.
+That's just what we needed.
 With the period at the end, the function call becomes indistinguishable from an English sentence:

     Get first 2 items in [12, 2, 8, 33, 9] greater than 10.

-Nice.
+Nice, isn't it?

 ###Big picture###
 As you can guess, the primary motivation behind Talk is readability.
 It aims to be a language in which you can write programs that are so expressive that they are trivial to understand.
 It is partly inspired by Donald Knuth's [Literate Programming](http://en.wikipedia.org/wiki/Literate_programming).
 Talk's function call syntax (optional parenthesis) comes from Ruby.
 Eventually it will also borrow heavily from Python (indentation as block marker, for example, will fit nicely in the scheme of things).